UCL/rsd-engineeringcourse/README.md

 [Build website/Build-website]   ✅  Success - Builds website
 ```

-alternatively, if you want only run the jekyll build step once you've run the whole action, you can use the official jekyll's containers with:
+Alternatively, if you want to only run the jekyll build step once you've run the whole action, you can use the official jekyll containers with:

 ```bash
 $ docker run --rm --volume="$PWD:/srv/jekyll" --volume="$PWD/vendor/bundle:/usr/local/bundle" -p 4000:4000 -it jekyll/jekyll:3.1.6 jekyll serve